NIVANorge/Mobius2/docs/datafiledocs/new_project.md

 ## Parameter data

-One way to edit the parameter data is to delete every parameter declaration and instead edit the values in [MobiView2](../mobiviewdocs/parameters.html).
+One way to edit the parameter data is to delete every parameter declaration and instead edit the values in [MobiView2](../mobiviewdocs/parameters.html) (the parameters are given default values if they are not originally in the data file).

 If you want to edit them by hand, you have to provide one value for each tuple of indexes in the index sets of the distribution, in the same order they are given in the `index_set` declaration.
 The rightmost index set in the distribution is considered to be the innermost one.
 Example: